 The average lifespan for a guinea pig is about five to seven years.
 Many vets consider four-year-old guinea pigs to be approaching their golden years, but there is no hard and fast rule.
 It's almost impossible to gauge the age of an adult guinea pig after they are full grown.
 We treasure every year we have with our rescue piggies, never knowing how much time we really have.
+So how do we provide the best senior guinea pig care to our cavies?

 Just like us, guinea pigs age differently and at different rates.
 Signs of aging appear earlier in some guinea pigs, and later in others.
 A senior guinea pig may lose muscle tone and weight.
 She may become less active (fewer popcorns and more naps) and stop using ramps.
 An X-ray can confirm arthritis, often obvious in the knees, and other medical concerns may start to pop up, like dental problems.